rsprouse/eggd800/README.md

 The hidapi library is a submodule of cython-hidapi.

-It can get installed with:
+It can be installed with:

     git clone --recursive https://github.com/rsprouse/cython-hidapi